Pvt. Chelsea Manning released after 7 years in prison

 KANSAS CITY, Mo. --Pvt.
-Chelsea Manning, the transgender soldier convicted of giving classified government materials to WikiLeaks, was released from a Kansas military prison on Wednesday after serving seven years of her 35-year sentence.
+Chelsea Manning, the transgender soldier convicted of giving classified government materials to WikiLeaks, was released from a Kansas military prison on Wednesday after serving seven years of her 35-year sentence, the U.S. Army confirmed.

 President Barack Obama granted Manning clemency in his final days in office in January.
 Manning's lawyers and the Army had refused to say when and how she would be freed from Fort Leavenworth due to potential security concerns.